topo-gps/ios-manual/en/coordinates/scanning_coordinates.rst

    *Scanning MGRS coordinates*

-Ater the coordinates are recognized, again a map with the coordinates will be shown:
+After the coordinates are recognized, again a map with the coordinates will be shown:

 .. figure:: ../_static/scanning-coordinates4.jpg
    :height: 760px